All About Muscle Cramps

 Any muscle can cramp, but the muscles of the calf, back of the thigh, and front of

-and abdomen, and along the rib cage.
+and belly (abdomen), and along the rib cage.

 A muscle cramp can last from a few seconds to 15 minutes or even longer.
 The cramp

-everyone at some time in life.
+muscle cramps.
+Cramps affect almost everyone at some time in life.

 These are other common causes of muscle cramps:

+cramps at a minimum.
 Being in good physical condition also helps keep the cramps away.

 Older adults are more likely to get muscle cramps because of normal muscle loss that